yoos/c/README.md

 a proportional amount of memory, so it can do no better than O(n).
 If we assume a worst case insert performance of O(n), worst-case resizing is O(1) + O(2) + ... + O(n) = O(n(n+1)/2) = O(n^2).

+In total, the resize operation should take little time compared to the actual hashing, for a total time of O(n).

 ### Merge Sort